Fires, floods, hurricanes, tornadoes, earthquakes, tsunamis, volcanos, landslides, severe storms, unforeseen attacks, and riots.

 You’ll need to add your personal items to these bags.

-1. Copies of important documents (including prescriptions) in waterproof bag
+1. Copies of important documents (including prescriptions) in a waterproof bag

 2. Second set of car and house keys